PeakSat/yamcs-instance/README.md

 pip3 install -r requirements.txt
 ```

-After successfully installing everything, the main script can be run simply by executing:
+After successfully installing everything, the main script can be run simply by navigating to the `communication/` folder and executing:

 ```bash
 python3 messageHandler.py